Mr Mohamed Mohyudin Consultant Ophthalmic Surgeon

 What is included in an all-inclusive cataract surgery price?

-Mr Mohyudin's self-pay cataract packages from £3,000 per eye typically include: consultant assessment, pre-operative biometry, the intraocular lens implant, surgeon and anaesthetist fees, hospital facility charges, and routine post-operative follow-up.
+Mr Mohyudin's self-pay cataract packages from £3,000 per eye typically include consultant assessment, pre-operative biometry, the intraocular lens implant, surgeon and anaesthetist fees, hospital facility charges, and routine post-operative follow-up.
 Premium lens upgrades (toric, EDOF, multifocal) are priced individually after assessment.
+Checked July 2026.

 Does private medical insurance cover cataract surgery?

-Yes — most comprehensive policies cover medically necessary cataract surgery.
+Most comprehensive UK policies cover medically necessary cataract surgery.
 Mr Mohyudin is Bupa Fee-Assured and recognised by AXA Health, Aviva, Vitality, WPA and Cigna.
-Contact your insurer for pre-authorisation before booking.
-A GP or optometrist letter may be required.
+Contact your insurer for pre-authorisation before booking; a GP or optometrist letter may be required.
+Cosmetic eyelid surgery is often excluded.

 Is YAG laser included in the cataract surgery price?

-No. Posterior capsule opacification (PCO) — sometimes called a 'secondary cataract' — affects 20–30% of patients within 5 years.
-YAG laser capsulotomy to treat PCO is a separate procedure, quoted from £500 per eye at Spire Elland.
+No. Posterior capsule opacification (PCO), sometimes called a secondary cataract, can blur vision months or years after cataract surgery and affects a substantial minority of patients within five years.
+YAG laser capsulotomy to treat PCO is a separate outpatient procedure, quoted from £500 per eye at Spire Elland (checked July 2026).

 Can I use NHS and private care at the same time?

 Yes.
-Having a private consultation or operation does not affect your NHS entitlement.
-Many patients choose private surgery for one eye while remaining on the NHS list for the other, or go private to avoid a long wait entirely.
+Having a private consultation or operation does not cancel NHS entitlement.
+Some patients choose private surgery for one eye while remaining on the NHS list for the other, or go private to avoid a long wait entirely.
+NHS follow-up is not provided for a privately funded operation.